MohanasundaramA/Resume_Classification/README.md

 # **Resume Classification**

 ## Abstract
-With the onset of the epidemic, everything has gone online, and individuals have been compelled to work from home.
-There is a need to automate the hiring process in order to enhance efficiency and decrease manual labour that may be done electronically.
-If resume categorization were done online, it would significantly reduce paperwork and human error.
-The recruiting process has several steps, but the first is resume categorization and verification.
-Automating the first stage would greatly assist the interview process in terms of speedy applicant selection.
-The classification of resumes will be performed using Machine Learning algorithms, which will aid in the extraction of skills and show diverse capabilities under appropriate job profile classes.
-While the abilities are being extracted, an appropriate job profile may be retrieved from the categorised and pre-processed data and shown on the interviewer's screen.
-During video interviews, this will aid the interviewer in the selection of candidates.
+Since the pandemic began, everything has been done online, forcing many to work from home.
+The recruiting process has to be automated in order to increase efficiency and reduce manual labour that may be completed electronically.
+Online resume classification would drastically cut down on paperwork and human error.
+The first phase of the hiring process is the classification and verification of resumes.
+Automating the first step will substantially speed up the candidate selection part of the interview process.
+Using machine learning algorithms, resumes will be categorised, making it easier to extract talents and display a variety of capabilities under the proper job profile classes.
+An appropriate job profile may be derived from the classified and pre-processed data and shown on the interviewer's screen while the talents are being extracted.
+This will help the interviewer choose applicants during video interviews.

 ## Requirements
 - Python - 3.6.7